tamarshnirer/cc_aproval/README.md

 NAME_EDUCATION_TYPE	= Education level
 NAME_FAMILY_STATUS	= Marital status
 NAME_HOUSING_TYPE	= Way of living
-DAYS_BIRTH	Birthday	= Count backwards from current day (0), -1 means yesterday
+DAYS_BIRTH	= Birthday	(Count backwards from current day (0), -1 means yesterday)
-DAYS_EMPLOYED	= Start date of employment	Count backwards from current day(0).
-If positive, it means the person currently unemployed.
+DAYS_EMPLOYED	= Start date of employment	(Count backwards from current day(0).
+If positive, it means the person currently unemployed.)
 FLAG_MOBIL	= Is there a mobile phone
 FLAG_WORK_PHONE	= Is there a work phone
 FLAG_PHONE	= Is there a phone